AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-1.md

 ---
 template: main.html
+description: The Airvisual and weather forecast example card shows a single card with Airvisual data, the current weather and a 5 day weather forecast

 ---
 <!-- GT/GL -->
+#Example 1: AirVisual and Weather forecast

 A single card displaying data from Airvisual, the current weather and a 5 day weather forecast.